pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 There were many exams I needed to take for US college applications.
 I sat them in Beijing, Singapore, and Hong Kong.
 On those trips, I met students from all over China, most of them had far more interesting academic backgrounds and extracurriculars than I did.
 I’d always expected this, and never once wished to trade my life for theirs, for I can’t imagine a life not knowing my hometown and its many colourful residents.
 I might have wavered slightly when I met a girl who said she’d spent her summer holiday at a wild animal conservation site in Kenya, but back then I was naively hopeful that humans would head for the better, and biodiversity would recover; I’d be just as happy visiting Kenya at some later point in my life.

-On paper, I had never done anything interesting, so I knew I’d be at a disadvantage in college applications.
+On paper, I had never done anything interesting, so I knew I’d be at a disadvantage in university applications.
 Still, I figured I could get into a fairly good university with my eyes closed.
 I wasn’t picky.
-I’d settle anywhere  -  and anywhere would be better than the pig farm I was in.
+I’d settle anywhere – and anywhere would be better than the pig farm I was in.
 As my days in the farm dragged on, it started to feel less like a farm and more like a slaughterhouse.
 I just hoped I could last long enough.

 I got fairly good SAT and AP scores, but this was 2014, the year of a major SAT cheating scandal involving test centres in Asia.
 A university friend once told me they felt life was unfair because some of their friends had seen the exam paper beforehand.
 My friend didn’t believe it was genuine and didn’t read it, but later felt they deserved to have read it and gone to a better university.
 Very curious reasoning.

 Naturally, instead of looking at standardised test scores, universities in my application cycle put more weight on extracurriculars and high school grades.
-Many non-international high schools in China  -  my own included  -  didn’t have a system producing certified transcripts, and US universities didn’t trust their documents.
+Many non-international high schools in China – my own included – didn’t have a system producing certified transcripts, and US universities didn’t trust their documents.
 As a result, I was in a difficult situation, not to mention that I pretty much dropped out of school to prepare for US exams.

 Universities usually release admission decisions starting in March, with the less competitive ones releasing first.
 By the end of March, the Ivy Leagues would have released their decisions, and the cycle ends.

 It was March 28th.
 I had applied to more than 20 universities and had so far received only rejections and waitlists.
 We knew I was definitely not getting into an Ivy League school.
 My parents drove me to Beijing to meet some connections who could help send me to the US for high school.
 They believed that if I got credible transcripts from a US high school, I would almost certainly get into an Ivy League.

-That might’ve worked, but I didn’t like the idea of extending high school just for grades and exams, and it sounded expensive, and would likely involve too much logistics from my parents  -  and at that point, I didn’t want anything more from them.
+That might’ve worked, but I didn’t like the idea of extending high school just for grades and exams, and it sounded expensive, and would likely involve too much logistics from my parents – and at that point, I didn’t want anything more from them.
 Staying home for longer would probably butcher me for good.

 I preferred another option: give up on going abroad, attend a boarding school in another city, repeat Year 12, and attempt the One Shot to get into a good Chinese university.

 A Chinese “boarding school” is nothing like a British one.
 It’s essentially just an ordinary state school where parents pay a minimal fee to place kids in bunk beds in rooms of six or eight as an extension to the usual ordeal.
 I boarded for a week during the Scorch Scout at high school.
 It was a strange experience.
 We weren’t allowed to leave anything outside our lockers.
-Certain items, like towels, were permitted  -  if folded and hung in a very specific manner.
+Certain items, like towels, were permitted – if folded and hung in a very specific manner.
 That said, my high school was known for having the best dorm conditions in the province.
 I was ready for worse, if that was the price to leave the pig farm.

 I knew exactly where to go.
 Seven hours’ drive from our hometown lies a city with the weakest economy in the province.
 It’s famous for a school known nationwide as the most inhumane prison in the Chinese education system: Hengshui High School (HHS).
-I had a few friends who didn’t do well in the One Shot went there to repeat Year 12 and reattempt the exam  -  and they did improve, massively.
+I had a few friends who didn’t do well in the One Shot went there to repeat Year 12 and reattempt the exam – and they did improve, massively.

 I didn’t know much about HHS.
 Everything surrounding it was myth.
 On the internet, it’s called the “Gaokao Factory”, and there are plenty of articles and videos about it.
 I read that student started their days at 5:30 a.m., studied until 10 p.m., and never had weekends.
 No one had time to shower, so people washed their hair during the morning class break.
 When I asked my HHS friends whether it was really that inhumane, none gave examples.
 They just said, “Yes.
 It is.”